Jim Bouton: Ball Four

 Around 1968, sportswriter Leonard Shecter, who had befriended Bouton during his time with the Yankees, approached him with the idea of writing a season-long diary.
 Bouton agreed; he had taken some notes during the 1968 season with a similar goal.

-The diary that became Ball Four chronicled Bouton's experiences the next year with the Pilots.
+The diary that became Ball Four, which was originally published in abrdiged form as a June 2, 1970 article in LOOK magazine titled "My Love/Hate Affair with Baseball," chronicled Bouton's experiences the next year with the Pilots.
 The diary also followed Bouton during his two-week stint with the Triple-A Vancouver Mounties in April, and after his trade to the Houston Astros in late August.
 Ball Four was not the first baseball diary (Cincinnati Reds pitcher Jim Brosnan had written two such books), but it became more widely known and discussed than its predecessors.

 The book was a frank, insider's look at professional sports teams, covering the off-the-field side of baseball life, including petty jealousies, obscene jokes, drunken tomcatting of the players, and routine drug use, including by Bouton himself.
 Upon its publication, baseball commissioner Bowie Kuhn called Ball Four "detrimental to baseball", and tried to force Bouton to sign a statement saying that the book was completely fictional.
 Bouton, however, refused to deny any of Ball Fours revelations.
 Some teammates never forgave him for disclosing information given to him in confidence, and naming names.
 The book made Bouton unpopular with many players, coaches, and officials on other teams as well; he was informally blacklisted from baseball.

 Bouton's writings about Mickey Mantle's lifestyle were most notorious, though they comprise few pages of Ball Four and much of the material was complimentary.
 For example, when Bouton got his first shutout win as a Yankee, he describes Mantle laying a "red carpet" of white towels leading directly to Bouton's locker in his honor.

 The controversy and book sales enabled Bouton to write a sequel, I'm Glad You Didn't Take It Personally, in which he discussed both the controversies and reactions to Ball Four, and the end of his original pitching career and his transition to becoming a New York sportscaster.